InquisitiveAS/swisskSDT_AS/README.md

 # softdevbasics_AS
-Technology Stack Basics Scripts for Software Development / Software Engineering
+"Swiss-Knife Technology Stack" :Basic Scripts for Software Development / Software Engineering

+BACKGROUND
+**********

+This Repository springed from the idea of "Swiss Knife" Essentials to familarize in co-developing Desktop Applications,Web Applications,Enterprise Software
+It is multidiversed as it comprises various technologies(Frameworks,Language,Software Architectures,Architecture Patterns) in Computer Science field
+The ultimate Goal of this repository is to use these basics scripts for Computational Design Workflows in AEC domain ( Industry and Academia)

 CONTENTS
 *********